ArmaAchilles/Achilles/README.md

 Check out the [Achilles Wiki](https://github.com/ArmaAchilles/Achilles/wiki) and the [Achilles Tutorial Series on Youtube](https://www.youtube.com/watch?v=qjD2GX9rCA4&list=PL7del_lBYPTTNEmfPfzKVHxRx8Vx8DxHg).
 The documentation is rather limited at the time and thus, you will certainly have questions.
 We will gladly answer them on [our Discord server](https://discord.gg/kN7Jnhr).

 ## Reporting Issues, Requesting Features and Changes
-Please use our [Issue Tracker](https://github.com/ArmaAchilles/Achilles/issues) for these kind of purposes.
+Please use our [Issue Tracker](https://github.com/ArmaAchilles/Achilles/issues) for these kinds of purposes.
 In the case of a bug report, please only use a minimal set of mods (_i.e._ only use other mods than the required ones if they are clearly related to the issue).

 ## How to Contribute